We spent August testing dozens of products: Here are 25 we loved | CNN Underscored

 Fable Acrylic Crate ($395; fablepets.com)

 Why purchase a pricey side table *and* a crate for your pup when you can just buy Fable’s all-in-one crate?
 Not only does this acrylic crate double as an insanely chic side table, but it is designed specifically to reduce your dog’s anxiety — making it the perfect purchase for someone who is headed back to the office this fall.
-There are larger sizes available, too! — Stephanie Griffin, social media strategist
+There are larger sizes available too! — Stephanie Griffin, social media strategist